patrick-204/snake-client/README.md

 ## Getting Started

 - Follow the instructions inside the snek server repo to run the server side.
-Make sure the snek server is running before running the client
+Make sure the snek server is running before running the client.
-- Run the development snake client from the terminal by entering `node play.js` <3 letter name/nickname>
+- Run the development snake client from the terminal by entering `node play.js` <3 letter name/nickname>.

 ## Play the game

-- Move up using the 'w' key, left using the 'a' key, down using 's' key, and right using 'd' key
+- Move up using the 'w' key, left using the 'a' key, down using 's' key, and right using 'd' key.
+The user maneuvers the snake to pass over the items on the screen (squares) with the objective of growing as large as possible.
+Avoid the walls and body of the snake.
-- Messages can be sent to the terminal using the 'z' ("you"), 'x' (can't), 'c' ("catch"), and 'v' ("me") keys
+- Messages can be sent to the terminal using the 'z' ("you"), 'x' (can't), 'c' ("catch"), and 'v' ("me") keys.
-- The game can be exited at any time using ctrl + c
+- The game can be exited at any time using 'ctrl' + 'c'.